BEAST2-Dev/hmc/_pages/hmc/birthRate/estimate.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose birth Rate estimate
+title: BEAST 2 Help Me Choose Birth rate -- estimate
 tags: []
 ---

-## birth Rate estimate
+## Birth rate -- estimate

-whether to estimate this item or keep constant to its initial value
+Whether to estimate this item or keep constant to its initial value.
+This parameter is usually estimated, especially when it is a parameter of interest.
+If so ,a [prior](../../Priors/BirthRatePrior/) needs to be specified.